FoxHelms/makeDO/research.md

 ## What is a DevOps Engineer?

-They work with a bunch of people that are writing code for a project.
-Their job is to combine the code that everyone is writing into the official "source"
+They are the support class on web app teams.
+Their job is to combine the code that everyone is writing into the official "source" without the service going down.

-The main tool they use is a program called "git", which keeps track of versions and changes to code.
+# To Learn

+* test frameworks such as XCTest, XCUI, pytest, JUnit
+* Experience developing Python-based micro-services (vs monolith!) using Django/Flask
+* Writing (zero button) unit tests (within the funnction they test bc simple)
+* WTF is chef?
+* code analysis, release process, and code coverage

+## What tools do DevOps use?

+Git: convenient version control for local coding (GitHub for online stuff)
 - [ ] Build repo using git on desktop
+- [ ] Push to GitHub from terminal (brownie points 🍰)

 Docker: A tool that builds containers, which allow for more CI than VMs.
 - [ ] Do an example in Docker